AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Hornfels.md

 Aliases:
 -
 ---
-Used to be Ground Control for the Outer Wild Ventures
+Used to be Ground Control for the Outer Wild Ventures.

+One of the [[Outer Wilds Ventures]] founders.

-Now is the Observatory's Museum Curator
+Now is the [[Timber Hearth - Observatory|Observatory]]'s Museum Curator